 Regulations goEast 2021 – OPEN FRAME AWARD (Virtual Reality & 360°)

-1. Filmmakers and VR artists from Central and Eastern Europe as well as from Germany universities are asked to submit their works for the 20th goEast – Festival of Central and Eastern European Film, which will take place in Wiesbaden, Germany, from 05-11 May 2020 and is organized by DFF – Deutsches Filminstitut & Filmmuseum (Schaumainkai 41, 60596 Frankfurt).
-Co-productions are eligible only, if the main artist and main production of the piece comes from one of the regions mentioned above (list of eligible countries see 8.).
+1. Filmmakers and VR artists from Central and Eastern Europe as well as from German universities are asked to submit their works for the 21st goEast – Festival of Central and Eastern European Film, which will take place in Wiesbaden, Germany, from 20–26 April 2021 and is organized by DFF – Deutsches Filminstitut & Filmmuseum (Schaumainkai 41, 60596 Frankfurt).
+Co-productions are eligible only, if the main artist and main production of the piece comes from one of the regions mentioned above (list of eligible countries see 9.).

-2. Each work submitted must be registered with a separate and completed entry form.
-Submission via Filmfreeway is also possible.
-There will be a 2 stage submission process for 360 VR content.
+2. Each work submitted must be registered with a separate and completed entry form via the online platform FilmFreeway.
+There will be a two stage submission process for 360° VR content.
 The first stage will be for movie reference and information about the piece.
-The submitted works should be current productions from the years 2018, 2019 or 2020.
+The submitted works should be current productions from the years 2019, 2020 or 2021.
 The duration of a work may not exceed 30 minutes.
 Content will be screened only in the original language with English subtitles.
 Applications will not be considered complete unless they include a short synopsis, a biography and a filmography of the director/artist.

 3. If selected for screening you will need to provide full resolution media on a hard drive or the executable file and assets if a real-time piece.
 You can submit a preliminary submission via a YouTube or similar link.
 This can be unlisted or password protected as necessary.
 Sound must be included!